Alehud/RL_for_markets/code/README.md

 Navigate to and open `code/minimal_ddpg_simulation.ipynb`.
 Run the jupyter notebook by clicking Cell > Run All.
 This should replicate the one of the core results of the project.

+For minimal running examples without reinforcement learning, run `code/test_nonlinear_blackbox_agent.py`.
+Then run `code/plot_nonlinear_blackbox_agent.py`, which will plot the results.
+You can also run `code/test_linear_generic_agent.py` and observe in real time how buyers and sellers linearly adjust their offers until they meet in the middle and make deals with each other.

 ## Library description
 The main part of the library lib is in folder 'doubleauction'.
 It contains: